'Women can, too': Malaysian female heavyweight bike riders defy stereotypes

 “I really enjoy it,” said the 40-year-old real estate agent and mother of four sons with enthusiasm.

-Lim is part of a close-knit, all-female rider group in the Klang Valley, who defy the gender stereotypes that women cannot handle heavyweight bikes.
+Lim is part of a close-knit, all-female rider group in the Klang Valley, who defy the gender stereotype that women cannot handle heavyweight bikes.

 The group started off with four of them wheeling through the foothills of the Titiwangsa Range towards Bentong, Pahang, in September 2019.
 They enjoyed each other’s company so much that they started planning more rides and gradually welcomed more like-minded female riders into their fold.